asquare14/Git-Cheat-Sheet/main.md

    -Above command could also be used to remove one or more consecutive commits.For example if you want to remove commit 2&3, command          would be as follows:

     `$ git rebase --onto repair~3 repair~1 repair`

-     where first commit to be removed is 3 and first commit to be kept is 1, would result in removing commit 2&3.

 =======